mees/self-supervised-3D/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 Code for deploying the self-supervised single-image 3D shape model from the paper "Self-supervised 3D Shape and Viewpoint Estimation from Single Images for Robotics" (IROS 2019).
-Concretely, we showcase how to using the hallucinated 3D object shapes improve the performance on the task of grasping real-world objects with a PR2 robot.
+Concretely, we showcase how using the hallucinated 3D object shapes improve the performance on the task of grasping real-world objects with a PR2 robot.

 ## Reference
 If you find the code helpful please consider citing our work